K-adu/flutterprofiles/readme.txt

-this is an app and if u wanna know of what type clone and find out
+This is an travel app where you can book hotels and more

+this app is built in flutter
+so use flutter pub get to get all the dependencies and you are good to go